7wei/shareuhack/_posts/sense-of-ritual-best-practice/index.en-GB.md

 coverImage: '/assets/posts/sense-of-ritual-best-practice/cover.jpg'
 ogImage:
   url: '/assets/posts/sense-of-ritual-best-practice/cover.jpg'
+credentials: ['Read 30+ posts', 'Interview 5+ people who do sense of ritual in life', 'practice in person 1+ month']
 ---

 "I clock into work every day and stay at home after getting off work to slide my phone.
 I really feel that life is so boring."
 Is this the same for you, waking up every day is full of world-weariness?